LLNL/sundials/doc/arkode/guide/source/sunnonlinsol/index.rst

 :numref:`SUNNonlinSol.API.Custom` lists the requirements for supplying a custom SUNNonlinSol module.
-Users wishing to supply their own SUNNonlinSol module are encouraged to use the SUNNonlinSol implementations provided with SUNDIALS as a template for supplying custom nonlinear solver modules.
+Users wishing to supply their own SUNNonlinSol module are encouraged to use the SUNNonlinSol implementations provided with SUNDIALS as templates for supplying custom nonlinear solver modules.